Graneros Shale: Naming and Rank

 By 1938, the Graneros had been mapped into eastern Wyoming, southeastern Montana, South Dakota, Nebraska, Kansas, and northeastern New Mexico.
-The same Benton topography is also found in the Smoky Hills of Northcentral Kansas, and the same Graneros Formation is found in the river banks there.
-In Iowa and Nebraska, the Graneros grades into middle-Cenomanian rock of the Woodbury Member the Dakota Formation.
+The same Benton topography is also found in the Smoky Hills of Northcentral Kansas, and the same Graneros Formation is found on the river banks there.
+In Iowa and Nebraska, the Graneros grades into the middle-Cenomanian rock of the Woodbury Member of the Dakota Formation.
 As discussed in the Description section, the Graneros exceptionally demonstrates Walther's Law of Facies.
 As the Greenhorn Cycle of the Western Interior Seaway advanced eastward, formation of the Graneros also shifted eastward, but also upward in elevation and time, to such an extent that the top of the Graneros at Pueblo is older than the lowest Graneros in Iowa.

 North of Kansas, the application of the name has been somewhat different.
 In 1904, describing the geology of the Black Hills of South Dakota, N.H.
 Darton applied the name Graneros Group to descending members; marine Belle Fourche Shale and Mowry Shale, terrestrial Newcastle Sandstone (a tongue of Dakota Formation from the southeast of South Dakota), and marine Skull Creek Shale.
 This group definition was a wide departure from the preceding applications of the early-Cenomanian Graneros name by applying it to late-Albian units.
 Robert M. Grace (1952) explains the basis for this association; previous studies associated these units by their fossil species rather than their lithological sequence.
 The late-Albian Skull Creek Shale in the Black Hills is seen with "microfauna identical to" that of the Newcastle, which, in sequence, traces to the Dakota type in the east.
 By the 1960s, Darton's definition was recognized as problematic, but many geologists continued to use this classification.
-It is understood that the listed formations are widely known individually, most with little relationship to the original Graneros Formation definition; and, the same or equivalent units are classified in Wyoming and Colorado as Dakota Group.
+It is understood that the listed formations are widely known individually, most with little relationship to the original Graneros Formation definition; and, the same or equivalent units are classified in Wyoming and Colorado as the Dakota Group.
 As a result, newer reports include the Belle Fourche (Graneros equivalent), Mowry, Newcastle, and Skull Creek within the Dakota Group of this region.